dessai-pranav/learning-python/README.md

-# 🐍 100 Days of Python – Learning Challenge
+# 🐍 Python – Learning Challenge

-Welcome to my **100 Days of Python** challenge repository! 🚀
+Welcome to my **Python** learning challenge repository! 🚀

 This repository documents my journey of learning Python consistently for 100 days.
 The goal of this challenge is to build strong programming fundamentals, improve problem-solving skills, and develop real-world projects using Python.